popraf/optimo/README.md

 Python Developer Recruitment Task

 This is an application designed to streamline book reservations and manage library resources efficiently.
-This system leverages both Django and Flask frameworks, orchestrated through Docker Compose, to provide a robust and scalable solution for library management.
+This system leverages both Django (python 3) and Flask (python 2) frameworks, orchestrated through Docker Compose, to provide a robust and scalable solution for library management.
 The aplication also features Django Celery Beat and Redis for notification sending via email, and Flask to check external libraries.

 ### Basic Business Logic